 It’s not a list of demands, however, but rather a communication tool that allows you, your partner, your care provider, and your birth team to be on the same page about how you’d like things to go.
 You want to be sure that your care provider and birth location specializes in and supports the type of birth that you want, and when you’re able to write those things down, it makes it much easier to have those discussions with your provider.
 Your partner also needs to be on board so that he (or she) can advocate for your needs and desires when you’re in labor land and unable to do so yourself.

-How Do I Make a Birth Plan?
+How Do I Make Birth Plans?

 Start big!
 Make a list of everything that is important to you.
 Don’t hold back!
 This is as much an exercise for you to know what you want as it is a list of preferences for your provider and birth team.
 If you haven’t already, take a birth class that helps you know what all your options are so you can make more informed choices.

 Once you’ve made your list, remove anything on it that is standard practice for your birthing location.
 For example, if you feel strongly about having an IV placed and you’re birthing in a hospital, you probably don’t need to put that on your birth plan because that’s already a standard practice in the hospital.
-From there place your desires into simple bullet points and organize them under a “Yes, Please” or a “No, Thank You” column.
+From there place your desires into simple bullet points and organize them under a “Yes, please” or a “No, Thank You” column.
 Being courteous as you express your desires goes a long way, so be thoughtful about how you choose to word things.

 Once you’ve written up your plan, make sure to bring it to your care provider and have a discussion about your preferences.
 It’s not necessary for your provider to “sign off” on your birth plan or give you permission for the things you’ve listed there, but if you’re finding that they’re not on board with your birth plan, that may be time to have a discussion with your partner about whether your provider is the right fit for you.
 Remember that as long as the baby is still inside you, you have options!